Salman-Ahamed/Next.js-TypeScript-Starter-Template/README.md

 ### Option 1: Use the CLI **`(Recommended)`**

-1. Create a new project with any of these commands:
+Create your Next.js TypeScript project in seconds using our CLI tool.
+Choose your preferred package manager:

 - **Recommended (Bun) 🌟**
   ```bash